Internal Communication in International Companies: Succeeding

 Practical rule: if a strategic message cannot be reformulated locally without losing its meaning, it is too fragile for international deployment.

-Language is Not Just a Matter of Translation
+Language is More Than Just Translation

 Many teams confuse translation with understanding.
 However, a word-for-word translated content can remain opaque.
 Acronyms, internal references, humor, HR formulations, or managerial nuances travel poorly.